samweru-zz/buupass-challenge/README.md

 ### Note

-Route `/api/hello` require no bearer.
+Route `/api/hello` requires no bearer.

 Route `/new/sub/to/user/{sup_id}` adds a new surbordinate to a single supervisor.
 It also requires parameters for username and password.